Matt Taibbi: Hunter Biden

-Assessments
+Reception

 In 2021, Ross Barkan of New York wrote, "Taibbi is—or was, depending on your view—one of the most celebrated investigative journalists of his generation."
 He continued, "Taibbi's critics view him as a reporter turned red-pilled culture warrior chasing subscriptions", while "Taibbi's defenders say he hasn't changed.
 Rather, it's the world that has grown more illiberal and hysterical."
 Taibbi argued that he had not changed, but rather that reactions to Trump had "fundamentally changed the business".
 In 2023, Nick Gillespie of Reason wrote that when Taibbi attacked Hillary Clinton "as a sellout, argued that the Russiagate narrative was mostly bullshit, and equated the manipulative tactics of right and left media personalities, progressives gave him the cold shoulder."

-Libel lawsuit
+Defamation lawsuits

 On April 1, 2025, U.S. Representative Sydney Kamlager-Dove accused Taibbi of being a "serial sexual harrasser" during a hearing on a subcommittee of the House Foreign Affairs Committee.
 On April 3, Taibbi announced a $10 million libel suit against her.

+In late 2025, Taibbi filed a defamation lawsuit against journalist Eoin Higgins and Hachette Books over Higgins' book Owned: How Tech Billionaires on the Right Bought the Loudest Voices on the Left.
+Taibbi explained his decision in The Free Press, stating "I’ve never taken money from [Elon] Musk or any other 'tech billionaire on the right.
+The case was dismissed on May 5, 2026.